crocs-muni/JCAppStore/test/README.md

 file.
 This will reset all your setup (or move it somewhere else for the testing purpose and replace afterwards).
 Also some other test-case-specific conditions must be met.
 The `my_card/` folder must contain`JCAlgTest_v1.7.4_sdk2.2.2.cap` for custom installation test execution, along with `\[the cap filename\].sig` file for custom signature verification.
-Both files can be copied from the `store/` folder.
+Both files can be copied from the `store/JCAlgTest/` folder.

+#### Testing
+The suite contains folders with testing scenarios.
+All the tests are grouped in `FULLTEST` taget - in Test Suite Browser, select FULLTEST and wait for the testing to start.
+There is around 15 seconds delay before the AUT starts the execution.

 #### Possible failures